IyalooShivute-IS/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 # networkwalks-B082-week1-Cybersecurity-lab-setup
 Cybersecurity Lab Setup

-Building an isolated virtual lab for penetration testing and ethical hacking practice Project Overview and Purpose
+Building an isolated virtual lab for penetration testing and ethical hacking practice.

+Project Overview and Purpose

 This project center on setting up a virtual cybersecurity and penetration-testing laboratory using VirtualBox and Kali Linux.